 Nnaemeka Ohamadike

-Nnaemeka is pursuing his Master’s degree in e-Science (Data Science) at the University of the Witwatersrand, supported by the DSI-NICIS NEPTTP scholarship.
-Much of his research focuses on quantitative social analysis, human development, governance, and migration.
-He has published research in journals such as The Africa Governance Papers and Africanus: Journal of Development Studies.
-He has experience working as a Data Consultant at DataEQ Consulting and teaching at the Federal University of Lafia in Nigeria and the University of the Witwatersrand in Johannesburg.
+Nnaemeka is a Senior Data Analyst at Good Governance Africa.
+He holds a Master’s degree in e-Science (Data Science) from the University of the Witwatersrand, funded by South Africa’s Department of Science and Innovation.
+Much of his research explores socio-political issues like human development, governance, bias, and disinformation, using data science.
+He has published research in scholarly journals like EPJ Data Science, Politeia, the Journal of Social Development in Africa, and The Africa Governance Papers.
+He has experience working as a Data Consultant at DataEQ Consulting.
+He has also taught at the Federal University, Lafia (Nigeria) and the University of the Witwatersrand, Johannesburg (South Africa).

 Addressing the education gender gap in Africa